 I can't believe I didn't take any photos of this last year, it must've been because I was getting weepy at how darn excited my son was at seeing each home's light display.
-The joy he had as we walked along to each new house was so special.
+The joy on his face as we walked along to each new house was so special.
 Oh to be a kid again!
-Some of the displays that people put up on their houses are fantastic and so worth a look, especially with younger kids.
+Some of the displays that people put up are fantastic and so worth a look, especially if you have younger kids.
 There's always a great vibe too, which adds to the excitement of Christmas.

 Make our own cards and wrapping paper

 Making your own wrapping paper is a fun activity to do with the kids.
 Butcher's paper or plain brown paper teamed with stamps, paint or cutting and pasting colourful paper keeps it relatively easy.
 I think it's a nice sentiment for the kids' teachers, special helpers and other family members to receive something that is made by the child, but not everyone has time to DIY gifts.
 Making wrapping paper (or homemade cards) is an easy and fairly quick alternative.

 We like to have a simple picnic at a park on the day of Christmas Eve day, to celebrate the fact that my husband is finally on holidays and that we've made it to Christmas Day!
 Ha.
 There's so much excitement about the following day that it's nice to chill at the park just the 4 of us.
 This was my baby's first Christmas picnic - she's so little here!

 The kids are allowed to open one present on Christmas Eve... and it's always pyjamas!
 Perfect for snuggling on the couch and having...

 We have a simple dinner on Christmas Eve then snuggle together on the couch for a Christmas movie and popcorn.
 Last year we attempted 'Mickey's Christmas Carol' but it was a flop, so we tried 'The Polar Express' this year and surprisingly that went down well.
 Whatever you choose, it's nice to just have that family time and calm things down a bit before bed!